corbado/flutter-passkeys/packages/corbado_auth/README.md

 #### 1. Setup Corbado project

-Create a free Corbado project at https://corbado.com if you haven't got one yet.
+Create a free Corbado project at the [Corbado developer panel](https://app.corbado.com/signin#register) if you haven't got one yet.

 #### 2. Setup an Android app